electrovir/statement-parser/README.md

     parser.parseText({textLines: ['text here', 'line 2 here', 'line 3', 'etc.']});
     ```

-## Year Prefix
+## Year prefix

-**You don't even need to think about this parameter** unless you're parsing statements from the `1900`s or this somehow lasts till the year `2100`.
+**You don't even need to think about this option** unless you're parsing statements from the `1900`s or this package is somehow relevant still in the year `2100`.

-Year prefix is an optional parameter in both the script and CLI usages.
-As most statements only include an abbreviated year (like `09` or `16`), the millennium, or "year prefix" must be assumed.
+Year prefix is an optional parser option.
+Many statements only include an abbreviated year (like `09` or `16`).
+As such, the first two digits of the full year, or "year prefix" must be assumed.
 This value defaults to `20`.
-Thus, any statements getting parsed from the year `2000` to the year `2099` (inclusive) don't need to override this parameter.
+Thus, any statements getting parsed from the year `2000` to the year `2099` (inclusive) don't need to set this option.

 # Development

-Extra development work is welcome!
+Contributions are welcome!
 This can take the form of one of the following:

 -   adding [fixes to current parsers](#fixing-current-parsers)
 -   creating [entirely new parsers](#creating-a-new-parser)
--   fixing or filing [general bugs](#general-bug-fixes) (including sanitization bugs)
+-   fixing or filing [bugs](#general-bug-fixes) (including sanitization bugs)

 Each change must be accompanied by a new test to make sure that what you add does not get broken.